South Downs Way

 PRACTICALITIES

-Predominantly access to the trail is via buses that link up with larger towns - and whilst there is a train service to Winchester, the next direct entry point by train comes at Amberley (although the train line does cross the trail just south of Petersfield.
+Predominantly access to the trail is via buses that link up with larger towns - and whilst there is a train service to Winchester, the next direct entry point by train comes at Amberley.

 The points of access I used were the bus service at Queen Elizabeth Country Park (a challenging bus stop as it sits alongside a busy dual-carriageway), the train station at Amberley, a very easy bus stop on the A283 just west of Shoreham (which also has a burger van nearby), the train station at Southease, and the train at Eastbourne.

-However - whilst I stayed off the trail (I do quite enjoy travelling out and exploring a local town each evening), there are hostels and B&Bs which sit closer to the trail - which provide additional options.
+Whilst I stayed off the trail (I do quite enjoy travelling out and exploring a local town each evening), there are hostels and B&Bs which sit closer to the trail - which provide additional options, and these seemed to be fairly popular.

 USEFUL LINKS